 Read Chapter 3 “The Last Time I Saw You”

-To stop the pressure from building up Maggie closed her eyes, her breathing slowed down.
+To stop the anxiety from building up Maggie closed her eyes, to slow down her breathing.
 Once she was calm enough, her thoughts rush back to that last night she was with Patrick.

 The logical Maggie should have never come to negotiate with the Old World.
 She knew that seeing Patrick couldn’t possibly end well.
 Unfortunately, love, passion and desire aren’t ruled by logic.